The New School Kitchen isn’t a “diet” and doesn’t recommend or prescribe one pattern of eating.

 The New School Kitchen is a Way of Life.

 It is the application of these fundamental principles to any and all patterns of eating:

 Eat Real Food.
 Foods that are as close to their natural/whole state or just a few steps from it are real.
 If it’s in a package, there are very few ingredients and you can pronounce all of them.
 If it grew out of the ground, walked/swam/flew freely and ate what it was intended to eat, it’s real.
 You have to get it in the kitchen and turn it into something to eat.
 Or drink!
 Also, quality matters.
 Sourcing the most nutrient dense Real Foods can take some effort.

 Listen to Your Body.
-Our amazing bodies communicate with us, telling us which foods work and which don’t — some signs are subtle and others we often choose to ignore.
+Our amazing bodies communicate with us, telling us which foods (and liquids) work and which don’t — some signs are subtle and others we often choose to ignore.
 Being in tune with your body is a practice, and as we change what we are eating and how we treat our bodies, we receive new cues and information.
 Feeding yourself nutrient dense Real Food is a powerful act of self-love.